target3/Mahjong/README.md

 # Mahjong
-Mahjong Game with one level of tiles
+Mahjong Game with one level of tiles\n
 Collaboration with IoKog